-The Council has produced a capital programme to support our long-term needs and help achieve our objectives.
-This capital investment plan covers 5 years and has been approved by the Council as part of the Medium-Term Financial Strategy.
+The Council has produced a Capital Programme to support our long-term needs and help achieve our objectives.
+The remainder of this capital investment plan covers 3 years and has been approved by the Council as part of the Medium-Term Financial Strategy.

-The objective of the Capital Programme is to support the Council's corporate planning process by identifying and maximising available resources, supporting the delivery of our priorities and ensuring that all our resources are effectively managed, making best use of resources to deliver value for money for our residents, local businesses, visitors and employees.
+The objective of the Capital Programme is to support the Council's corporate planning process by identifying and maximising available resources, supporting the delivery of our priorities, and ensuring that all our resources are effectively managed, making best use of resources to deliver value for money for our residents, local businesses, visitors, and employees.